dreamstreamerr/dreamstreamerr/README.md

 # Salma Ajami

-👋 Hi, I'm Salma Ajami, a passionate Computer Engineering student and software developer.
+👋 Hi, I'm Salma Ajami, a passionate Computer Engineering student and software developer in Iran/Golestan.

 ## About Me